BY OUR PLATFORMS

 Her CRO clients, however, often want results in one or two weeks.
 “You have to plan very wisely,” Chakrabarti says.
 “If there’s a problem, you have to troubleshoot.
 If you have too many projects, you end up with overlapping deadlines.
 It’s a little stressful.”

 Many academic labs don’t emphasize these kinds of project-management skills.
-“Particularly in PhD programmes, there’s this culture saying you should learn how to do everything yourself,” says Elizabeth Iorns, chief executive of Science Exchange in Palo Alto, California, a network of CROs, core labs and other scientific-service providers that runs experiments for a fee.
+“Particularly in PhD programmes, there’s this culture saying you should learn how to do everything yourself,” says Elizabeth Iorns, chief executive of news Exchange in Palo Alto, California, a network of CROs, core labs and other scientific-service providers that runs experiments for a fee.
 But in industry, she says, you need to highlight and burnish specific skills and talents.
 “It’s impossible to be trained in every technique,” says Iorns.

 Leaving academia requires a mental shift, Iorns says — less focus on creativity, invention and first-author papers, and more emphasis on discipline and quality control.
 Metrics for success also differ from those in an academic lab.
 “If your end goal is to bring a drug to market, you want to know as soon as possible that it’s not going to work,” she says.
 “Negative data are just as valuable as positive data.”

 CROs can offer excellent opportunities for those pursuing an undergraduate degree, say some, and they can provide a crash course in lab techniques and interpersonal skills.
 That was the case for Nikita Patel, who started a job at a local preclinical CRO after graduating from the University of San Diego in California.
 “CROs are often fast-paced, cut-throat environments that teach you a lot in a short time,” Patel says.
-“Working there taught me to persevere and showed me the nitty-gritty nuances of doing science.”
+“Working there taught me to persevere and showed me the nitty-gritty nuances of doing news.”

-CROs can also be a good option for researchers who love science but hate benchwork.
+CROs can also be a good option for researchers who love news but hate benchwork.
 A few months into his master’s degree in biology at Sonoma State University in California, Brian Wenzel realized that he wasn’t suited for academia.
 “Lab work for me was really daunting,” he says.
 “If you screw up halfway through, you could compromise two years’ worth of data.
 It requires a certain kind of personality to be excited and tenacious enough to keep doing the same thing over and over with the precision needed for top-tier research.”

 So after graduating, in 2008, Wenzel started as a customer-service representative at a contract manufacturing organization that specialized in protein research, and moved on to other CRO sales and business positions.
 Patel, too, pivoted to business development at her second CRO once her superiors saw that she could talk to people easily.
-She now works remotely from San Diego at Science Exchange, as a director of supplier relations.
+She now works remotely from San Diego at news Exchange, as a director of supplier relations.

 Historically, CROs created positions that mirrored the services needed by the pharmaceutical sector.
 If a drug maker needed people to write journal manuscripts, for example, the CRO would supply medical writers — or project managers, or clinical-trial managers, or whatever a potential or existing client company might have required.